mk-fg/fgtk/README.rst

 package in linux distros, and only leave explicitly whitelisted certs there, removing the rest.

-Modern Web PKI only requires about 6-7 CAs for 99% of the sites (as of 2023), and other CAs on that list are opaque garbage, unlikely to ever be used non-maliciously, so nothing beyond those few CAs is realistically worth "trusting". p11-kit only allows blacklisting CAs, which doesn't work for "these few and nothing else" approach, and is not safe against junk-CAs added upstream in the future.
+Modern Web PKI requires only a few CAs for 99% of the websites (as of 2023), and others on that list are unlikely to be used in non-bogus ways, so nothing beyond few top CAs is realistically worth "trusting" for every TLS connection. p11-kit only allows blacklisting CAs, which doesn't work for "these few and nothing else" approach, and is not safe against junk-CAs added upstream in the future.